Grantmaking: A Guide to High-Impact Careers

 • You enjoy frequent socializing with many different people.
 Networking is very important for grantmakers, so this can significantly affect how much you enjoy your work.

 • You’re looking for a less intense or more flexible career.
-While many roles we recommend are stressful, demanding or require significant personal sacrifices – a role as a grantmaker (if you can get into one) bucks this trend and is consistent with a wide range of personal preferences and priorities.
+While many of the roles we recommend are stressful, demanding, or require significant personal sacrifices, a role as a grantmaker (if you can secure one) bucks this trend and aligns well with a wide range of personal preferences and priorities.

 There are also a few characteristics that will likely make you enjoy grantmaking less: